-Continuous Integration/Continous Deployment (CI/CD)
+Continuous Integration/Continuous Deployment (CI/CD)

 The purpose of the CI/CD pipeline is to automatically perform certain actions when we push changes to the main branch of the repository.
 Some examples of these actions include: